-I am currently pursuing an “advanced certificate” through University of Oregon’s Teaching Engagement Program’s Graduate Teaching Initiative.
-It includes several components which I’ve worked through over the course of a few years.
+I recently completed a Graduate Teaching Initiative "advanced certificate" through the University of Oregon's Teaching Engagement Program.
+It includes several components which I've worked through over the course of a few years.
 The components are below, with brief details on how I fulfilled each one.

 5 Teaching Engagement Program workshops

 8 additional hours of other workshops from any university unit

 "Floods of Change: the Vanport Floods, Stereotype Threat, and 2YC-4YC Transfer"

 (SAGE 2YC; SERC).
 Discussed the Vanport flood in the context